 - 7. Further concerning the ceremonies.
 Let then this Invocation be the principal part of an ordered ceremony.
 And in this ceremony let the Philosophus in no wise neglect the service of a menial.
 Let him sweep and garnish the place, sprinkling it with water or with wine as is appropriate to the particular Deity, and consecrating it with oil, and with such ritual as may seem him best.
 And let all be done with intensity and minuteness. - 8.
-Concerning the period of devotion, and the hours thereof.
-Let a fixed period be set for the worship; and it is said that the least time is nine days by seven, and the greatest seven years by nine.
+Concerning the period of devotion, and the hours thereof: Let a fixed period be set for the worship; and it is said that the least time is nine days by seven, and the greatest seven years by nine.
 And concerning the hours, let the Ceremony be performed every day thrice, or at least once, and let the sleep of the Philosophus be broken for some purpose of devotion at least once in every night.

-Now to some it may seem best to appoint fixed hours for the ceremony, to others it may seem that the ceremony should be performed as the spirit moves them so to do: for this there is no rule.
+Now to some it may seem best to appoint fixed hours for the ceremony.
+To others it may seem that the ceremony should be performed as the spirit moves them so to do; for this there is no rule.

-9. Concerning the Robes and Instruments.
-The Wand and Cup are to be chosen for this Art; never the Sword or Dagger, never the Pantacle, unless that Pantacle chance to be of a nature harmonious.
-But even so it is best to keep the Wand and Cup; and if one must choose, the Cup.
+9. Concerning the Robes and Instruments: - The Wand and Cup are to be chosen for this Art; never the Sword or Dagger, never the Pantacle, unless that Pantacle chance to be of a nature harmonious.
+But even so it is best to keep to the Wand and the Cup, and if one must choose, the Cup.

-For the Robes, that of a Philosophus, or that of an Adept Within is most suitable; or, the robe best fitted for the service of the particular Deity, as a bassara for Bacchus, a white robe for Vesta.
-So also, for Vesta, one might use for instrument the Lamp; or the sickle, for Chronos.
+For the Robes, that of a Philosophus, or that of an Adept Within is most suitable; or the robe best fitted for the service of the particular Deity, as a bassara for Bacchus, a white robe for Vesta.
+So also for Vesta, one might use for instrument the Lamp; or the sickle, for Chronos.

-- should follow the nature of the particular Deity; as, mastic for Mercury, dittany for Persephone.
-Also the libations, as, a decoction of nightshade for Melancholia, or of Indian hemp for Uranus. - these things be rightly considered, and at length, in language of the utmost beauty at the command of the Philosophus, accompanied, if he have skill, by music, and interwoven, if the particular Deity be jocund, with dancing.
-And all being carefully prepared and rehearsed, let it be practised daily until it be wholly rhythmical with his aspiration, and as it were, a part of his being. - that every man differeth essentially from every other man, albeit in essence he is identical, let also these ceremonies assert their identity by their diversity.
-For this reason do We leave much herein to the right Ingenium of the Philosophus. - 13.
+- 10. Concerning the Incense and Libations.
+The incense should follow the nature of the particular Deity, as, mastic for Mercury, dittany for Persephone.
+Also the libations, as, a decoction of nightshade for Melancholia, or of Indian hemp for Uranus. - these things be rightly considered, and at length, in language of the utmost beauty at the command of the Philosophus, accompanied, if he has skill, by music, and interwoven, if the particular Deity be jocund, with dancing.
+And all being carefully prepared and rehearsed let it be practised daily until it be wholly rhythmical with his aspirations, and as it were, a part of his being. - 12.
+Concerning the variety of the ceremonies.
+Now, seeing that every man differeth essentially from every other man, albeit in essence he is identical, let also these ceremonies assert their identity by their diversity.
+For this reason do we leave much herein to the right Ingenium of the Philosophus. - 12.
 Concerning the life of the devotee.
-First, let his way of life be such as is pleasing to the particular Deity.
+First let his way of life be such as is pleasing to the particular Deity.
 Thus to invoke Neptune, let him go a-fishing; but if Hades, let him not approach the water that is hateful to Him.